 There are many things you can buy online and this year; you might want to take advantage of that option.
 Instead of fighting the crowds in the malls, simply buy your gifts online.
 You will likely still have to find a way to get your groceries and other necessities, but at least you can avoid the larger portions of the crowds.

 If you have a long list and you know you will wear yourself out gathering the items and fighting the crowds, ask a friend, neighbor, or family member to fill your list for you.
 Those people have to go out into the crowds anyways and some of them actually really enjoy shopping and spending other people’s money.
 You can return the favor by buying a nice present for that person online or even with a gift card or another item.

 Tip#4: Look into Alternatives to Crutches

 Part of what makes shopping so hard are the crutches you have to hobble around on with your injury.
-If you look into modern alternatives to crutches you might find that the crowds are not as bad as you thought.
-Most can be purchased or rented, which is often the most cost option if you are only going to be off your foot for less than three months.
+If you look into modern alternatives to crutches, you might find that the crowds are not as bad as you thought.
+Most can be purchased or rented, which is often the most costly option if you are only going to be off your foot for less than three months.
 All can be ordered online and delivered directly to your doorstep.
-The Hands Free Crutch, for example, will help you regain the use of both of your hands and walk much like normal.
+The Hands-Free Crutch, for example, will help you regain the use of both of your hands and walk much like normal.
 The Knee Walker will allow you to scoot yourself up and down aisles at a rapid pace and the Seated Scooter will allow you to rest while you wait in line.
 Any of the three options will make shopping easier, even if the crowds are large as always.